FGammaraccio/Docker-EOSC4Cancer-D2-2/README.md

 ## About Convolution 2D in XNAT
 Same as convolution 2D but adapted to launch a container in **XNAT**.
-[Video-tutorial](https://drive.google.com/drive/folders/1-TaOmXurFRz_Z5HH44pAyF7tUXEltCDP?usp=drive_link) demonstrating its functionality in XNAT
+[Here](https://drive.google.com/drive/folders/1-TaOmXurFRz_Z5HH44pAyF7tUXEltCDP?usp=drive_link) a video tutorial demonstrating its functionality in XNAT.

 ---